cookiengineer/cookie.engineer/weblog/articles/your-definition-of-privacy-is-wrong.md

 ===
 - date: 2019-02-15
 - name: Your Definition of Privacy is wrong
-- tags: privacy, security, web browsers
+- tags: privacy, security, web browser
 - type: legacy
 ===